Digital marketing and its corresponding metrics of success and ROI are evolving at break-neck speed.

 While you want to see the number of your orders increase, paying attention to the value of the average ticket can reap significant rewards.

-A small increase in average order value can bring in thousands of dollars of new revenue, and can often be as simple as improving user experience and providing upsell opportunities.
+A slight increase in average order value can bring in thousands of dollars of new revenue and can often be as simple as improving user experience and providing up-sell opportunities.

-Let’s say 75 percent of your traffic comes from organic marketing and 25 percent from PPC.
+Let’s say 75% of your traffic comes from organic marketing and 25% from PPC.
 But lo and behold, your PPC conversion rates are double that of organic.

 What you learn from this is simple: Invest more in PPC.
 If you can increase PPC traffic to match organic, you’ve just doubled your ROI.

-Just like checking conversion rates by channel, you want to do the same by device.
+Just like checking conversion rates by channel, you want to do the same by the device.

-If one device has lackluster conversion performance, it may be time for you to reinvest in that area, especially if you see traffic for that device increasing (mobile, anyone?).
+If one device has lackluster conversion performance, it may be time for you to reinvest in that area, especially if you see traffic for that device increasing.

 8. Blog Click-Through Rates

-Blogs are a great way to get traffic to your site, but what are you doing with that traffic?
+Blogs are a great way to showcase your brand and thought-leadership and get traffic to your site, but what are you doing with that traffic?

 While blogs have notorious high bounce and exit rates, that doesn’t mean you have to resign yourself to those ridiculously valueless numbers.